Aloha Wanderwell Film Collection

 On the lecture circuit, Aloha presented her silent films and continually re-edited footage to accommodate the venue and audience.
 Later in life she served as film archivist of her own collection, donating 16mm and 35mm nitrate and safety film elements to relevant archives and institutions, including the Academy in 1985.

-Preservation of this initial donation is complete, with processing and preservation underway on a 2014 donation, courtesy of the Nile Baker Estate, which contains the remainder of her collection.
+Preservation of this initial donation is complete, with processing and preservation underway on a 2014 donation, courtesy of the Richard Diamond Trust, which contains the remainder of her collection.